aniongithub/warp/examples/quotas/README.md

 ## How It Works

-### Quota-Protected API Flow
+### Quota-Protected API Flow (Dynamic Usage Tracking)
 1. **Request arrives** with `X-Api-Key` header at `/examples/quotas/free/memoryalpha/rag/ask`
 2. **ApiKeyValidator** middleware validates the key and loads associated user permissions
-3. **QuotaChecker** middleware checks if user has sufficient quota for the request:
+3. **QuotaChecker** middleware checks if user has sufficient quota for the request and sets quota context
-   - For "prepaid" quotas: Verifies `used < limit`, increments usage on success
-   - For "postpaid" quotas: Simply tracks usage for later billing
 4. **Rate limiter** applies per-key rate limits (1 req/sec in this example)
 5. **OpenAPI validator** validates the request against the MemoryAlpha API spec
 6. **Request forwarded** to MemoryAlpha API if all checks pass
+7. **Response intercepted** in PostDispatch phase:
+   - **JsonResponseToHeaderTransform** extracts actual usage from response (e.g., `token_usage.total_tokens`)
+   - **QuotaUpdater** updates quota with the actual usage amount, not a fixed increment
-7. **Response returned** to client, quota usage updated in data store
+8. **Response returned** to client with updated quota tracking

+This dynamic approach allows for precise usage-based billing where different requests may consume different amounts of quota based on their actual resource consumption.

 ### Developer API Flow (API Key Management)
 1. **Request arrives** with `X-JWT-Email` header (simulating JWT authentication)